Authentication

 - A public key

-- A last-used timestamp
+- A creation timestamp

 To log in with a passkey, click Sign in with passkey on the login page; your browser walks you through device unlock and the server verifies the signature.
 No password is involved.